w3f/polkadot-wiki/docs/learn-governance.md

 of the three chambers of Kusama governance (along with the Council and the Referendum chamber).
 The Technical Committee is composed of the teams that have successfully implemented or specified either a Polkadot/Kusama runtime or Polkadot Host.
-Teams are added or removed from the Technical Committee via simple majority vote of the [Council](#council).
+Teams are added or removed from the Technical Committee via a simple majority vote of the [Council](#council).

 The Technical Committee can, along with the Council, produce emergency referenda, which are fast-tracked for voting and implementation.
-These are used for emergency bug fixes, or rapid implementation of new but battle-tested features into the runtime.
+These are used for emergency bug fixes or rapid implementation of new but battle-tested features into the runtime.

 Fast-tracked referenda are the only type of referenda that can be active alongside another active referendum.
-Thus, with fast tracked referenda it is possible to have two active referendums at the same time.
+Thus, with fast-tracked referenda it is possible to have two active referendums at the same time.
 Voting on one does not prevent a user from voting on the other.

 ## Frequently Asked Questions

 ### How can I appeal to the council to enact a change on my behalf?

-In some circumstances you may want to appeal to the on-chain council to enact a change on your behalf.
+In some circumstances, you may want to appeal to the on-chain council to enact a change on your behalf.
 One example of this circumstance is the case of lost or locked funds when the funds were lost due to a human interface error (such as inputting an address for another network).
 Another example is if you participated in the 2017 Polkadot ICO with a multi-sig address which now does not